US Open: Cameron Norrie and Dan Evans will attempt to reach the fourth round on Saturday

 "He's just a very competitive kid," said Norrie, who admitted he was nervous in his second-round victory over Joao Sousa.

-"Just watching him practise, seeing his determination, seeing his level of focus, he really wants to be a top player.
+"Just watching him practice, seeing his determination, seeing his level of focus, he really wants to be a top player.
 He's out there training and putting in the hours.
 He's very talented.

 "Every time I've played him, it's been a battle.
 I think he really wants to beat me.
 I'm going to have to improve and not going to have the chance to be a little bit nervous and a little bit tight."